bm-synth/DeepSpeed/docs/_tutorials/bert-pretraining.md

 ---

 **Note:**
-This tutorial is being updated to include new details for reproducing the recent 44-minute [BERT pre-training record](https://www.microsoft.com/en-us/research/blog/zero-2-deepspeed-shattering-barriers-of-deep-learning-speed-scale/).
+This tutorial will be updated to include new details for reproducing the recent 44-minute [BERT pre-training record](https://www.microsoft.com/en-us/research/blog/zero-2-deepspeed-shattering-barriers-of-deep-learning-speed-scale/).
 Please check again soon!
 {: .notice--warning}